Advice - General / Late and problem payments

 If payment seems to be delayed, do not hesitate to chase it up.
 Telephone or email a reminder, or do both.
 Late payment is at least as likely to be the result of inefficiency as deliberate procrastination and if you do not remind a client, it can disappear into a pile of paperwork or computer files.

-Check with the accounts department whether your payment is under way and, if necessary, contact the person who commissioned you and ask them to hurry things up.
+Check with the accounts department (or the book-keeper of a small client) whether your payment is under way.
+Paying you is their job!
+Sometimes it's best to ask them to contact the person who commissioned you and ask them to hurry up approving the payment.

 The more you delay the less likely you are to be paid.
 Do not get into the position of the freelance who continued to work for a client on the promise of payment and of more work - until they were owed £14,000.
 (They were lucky and were eventually paid, with the help of the NUJ's Freelance Office.)